sober235/DPP/README.md

 You need to download the data to a specified folder and specify the data path in 'data_proc.py' to the path where you downloaded the data.

 ## Usage

 The study encompasses only the implicit training process executed via "main.py".
+The user only needs to execute "main.py" and save the results upon completion of the iteration.

 ## References
 The author would like to thank Dr. Zhilang Qiu for the helpful discussion.
 Our implementation was inspired by [Mohammad Zalbagi Darestani](https://scholar.google.com/citations?hl=en&user=Vk6qMDcAAAAJ&view_op=list_works); we are grateful for their contributions.